 - Fresh baby spinach: Or stir in other greens like fresh kale instead.

 Veggies: Add other vegetables as you see fit.
-Stir in zucchini, green beans, sweet corn, yellow summer squash, etc.
+Stir in zucchini, green beans, sweet corn, yellow summer squash, poblano pepper, etc.

 Herbs + spices: Change it up with your favorite seasonings.
 You could also use ground cumin and smoked paprika for a warmer seasoning blend.
 Or add a couple bay leaves for more flavor while the soup simmers.
-(Just be sure to remove them before serving.)
+(Just be sure to remove bay leaf before serving.)
+Or add a squeeze of fresh lemon juice to your bowl before serving.

-Make it spicy: Add cayenne pepper, jalapeno, crushed red pepper flakes, or simply top your bowl with hot sauce to taste.
+Make it spicy: Add cayenne pepper, jalapeno, chipotle in adobo sauce, or crushed red pepper flakes.
+Or simply top your bowl with hot sauce to taste.

 Store leftovers in an airtight container in the refrigerator.
 Then simply reheat in the microwave when ready to enjoy.
-We find it keeps well for about 5 days.
+We find they keep well for about 5 days.

-Freezing: I have not tested this yet, but I'm guessing this soup would freeze very well.
-Be sure to let it cool completely before transferring to a freezer-safe container.
+Freezing note: I have not tested this yet, but I'm guessing this soup would freeze very well.
+Just be sure to let it cool completely before transferring to a freezer-safe container.

 - 1 cup split peas (yellow or green, uncooked)